TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 In daily life, human beings enjoy repetition and patterns in many areas of life and nature.
 For the written word, repetition is useful for the learning of songs or poetry.
 It's a literary technique.
 Repetition enhances significance and meaning.

-Consider the national anthem of Canada https://www.canada.ca/en/canadian-heritage/services/anthems-canada.html#a13 Did you know that there is an English version, a French version, and even a Bilingual Version?
+Consider the national anthem of USA https://usa.usembassy.de/government-anthem.htm Did you know that there is an English version, and a Spanish version?

 Imagine that you are creating a national anthem medley for your class to perform at a special event.
 Your challenge is to include a combination of language versions.
 How can you use static methods to design this musical piece?